Jonathan Edwards (theologian): Early life

 Edwards was fascinated by the discoveries of Isaac Newton and other scientists of this time period.
-Before he was called to full-time ministry work in Northampton, he wrote on various topics in natural philosophy, including light and optics, in addition to spiders.
+Before he started working as a full-time pastor in Northampton, he wrote on various topics in natural philosophy, including light and optics, in addition to spiders.
 While he worried about those of his contemporaries who seemed preoccupied by materialism and faith in reason alone, he considered the laws of nature to be derived from God and demonstrating his wisdom and care.
 Edwards's written sermons and theological treatises emphasize the beauty of God and the role of aesthetics in the spiritual life.
 He is thought to anticipate a 20th-century current of theological aesthetics, represented by figures such as Hans Urs von Balthasar.

 In 1722 to 1723, he was for eight months an un-ordained "supply" pastor (a clergyman employed to preach and minister in a church for a definite time but not settled as a pastor) of a small Presbyterian church on William Street in New York City.
 The church invited him to remain, but he declined the call.
 After spending two months in study at home, in 1724–1726, he was one of the two tutors at Yale tasked with leading the college in the absence of a rector.
 Yale's previous rector, Timothy Cutler, lost his position when he defected to the Anglican Church.
 After two years, he had not been replaced.

 He partially recorded the years 1720 to 1726 in his diary and in his resolutions for his conduct which he drew up at this time.
 He had long been an eager seeker after salvation and was not fully satisfied as to his own conversion until an experience in his last year in college, when he lost his feeling that the election of some to salvation and of others to eternal damnation was "a horrible doctrine," and reckoned it "exceedingly pleasant, bright and sweet."
 He now took a great and new joy in taking in the beauties of nature and delighted in the allegorical interpretation of the Song of Solomon.
 Balancing these mystic joys is the stern tone of his Resolutions, in which he is almost ascetic in his eagerness to live earnestly and soberly, to waste no time, to maintain the strictest temperance in eating and drinking.